shijing0628/FS1010-Day1-toronto-gallery/README.md

 **Feature:**

 - Hover "Toronto" has shining animation effect.
-- Landing page background using gradient instead of #d5d5d5.
+- Landing page background using gradient instead of (#d5d5d5).
 - Keyboard tab highlight border for accessibility.
 - Social icons add real links and also consider accessibility.
 - Gallery image display using CSS Grid.
 - Social icon layout using CSS Flex.
 - Mobile friendly for all pages.
 - In each image page, there is a shadow effect and link to my instagram home page.

+**Files**

+- landing page: index.html
+- Each single page: p1.html ~ p6.html
+- landing page css: style.css
+- Each page style file: picture1, 3, 5 -> style-image1.css
+- Each page style file: picture2, 4, 6 -> style-image2.css
+- Images store at assets folder

 ![](2021-01-17-19-41-33.png)
 <br>